 TUA Diploma of Applied Entrepreneurship

-The University of Canberra in partnership with Ducere Global Business School has training programs for entrepreneurs.
+Torrens University Australia in partnership with Ducere Global Business School has training programs for entrepreneurs.
 You can study for a diploma in Applied Entrepreneurship.
-The 8-unit diploma courses are embedded in bachelor-degree programs.
+The 8-unit diploma course is embedded in a bachelor-degree program.

 - Students need to meet university entry requirements (normally a 60+ ATAR, or 2+ years of work experience).

-- After successful completion, students can choose to continue to an online associates degree (16 units total) or bachelor degree (24 units).
+- After successful completion, students can choose to continue to an online Bachelor of Applied Entrepreneurship degree (24 units total).